 The purpose of this data item is so that a firm can provide an analysis of its credit risk capital requirement as calculated under MIPRU 4.2A, 4.2B and 4.2C.
+But this section does not apply to a firm which exclusively carries on home finance administration or home finance providing activities (or both) in relation to second charge regulated mortgage contracts or legacy CCA mortgage contracts (or both): see SUP 16.12.18BR, Note 4 .

-This data item is only relevant to firms that meet the criteria set out in note 2 of SUP 16.12.18BR in the FCA's handbook.
+This data item is only relevant to firms that meet the criteria set out in note 2 of SUP 16.12.18BR.
 If that is the case then all relevant exposures must be included in the credit risk capital requirement calculation.
 See MIPRU 4.2A.4R.